LeahCim/NppLauncher/README.md

 Notepad++ Launcher for Markdown files
 =====================================

-A Notepad++ launcher with a custom icon for Markdown files.
+Finally a way to use a custom icon for Markdown files, while opening them with Notepad++!

 Why?
 ----